2023 Solar Incentives Guide for San Fernando, CA - Tax Credits & Rebates

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-Make sure that you discuss your proposed plan with your local San Fernando solar panel installer, to get an understanding of what will be needed and what incentives you will or won't qualify for.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and geothermal.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Make sure that you discuss your proposed plan with your local San Fernando solar installation expert, so that you understand what you'll need and what types of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.